Interview Spotlight: What Goes Into Creating A Luxury Brand’s Identity

 We combined a fantastic creative concept with a great PR story.
 Keko wants to do work that behaves differently, work that gives you an experience not only with the brand’s product but also with the brand’s attitude.

-What are the key trends in luxury advertising in 2017?
+What are the key trends in luxury advertising?

 The goalposts move but the challenge is always the same.
 Offering value for time to the most time-poor audiences.
 I think for us this year it’s about going to our potential customers and allowing them to discover the brand for the first time, the story before purchase.